-In 2023, the act implementing Regulation (EU) 2019/1020 on market surveillance and compliance of products, which is currently in the legislative procedure, should be adopted into Czech law.
-The draft law defines the single liaison office as the Ministry of Industry and Trade and its tasks, sets out the institutional setup of market surveillance of products covered by EU legislation listed in Annex I of the regulation, adds a list of supervisory powers of supervisory authorities, and sets out measures that supervisory authorities may impose and the procedure for their imposition.
+On 6 April 2023, a new Act No. 87/2023 Coll., on Market Surveillance of Products, implementing Regulation (EU) 2019/1020 on Market Surveillance and Compliance of Products became effective.
+This act defines the single liaison office as the Ministry of Industry and Trade and its tasks, sets out the institutional setup of market surveillance of products covered by EU legislation listed in Annex I of the implemented regulation, adds a list of supervisory powers of supervisory authorities, and sets out measures that supervisory authorities may impose and the procedure for their imposition.